 Covid-19 (Coronavirus) measures and amendments to T&Cs

-As the Covid-19 guidance changes we are watching closely and changing our operating procedures based on the latest medical advice and information from government agencies.
+As the Covid-19 guidance and ‘levels’ change, we are watching closely and changing our operating procedures based on the latest medical advice and information from government agencies.

 As we all know being outdoors and staying active is the best way to keep healthy.
 The outside aspect of our activities is fairly low risk but we have introduced new risk assessments and procedures to cover the areas of operation which we believe need to be adapted.

-Here is our draft Covid-19 risk assessment and procedure document, to be reviewed and amended in the next few days (as of 27 june 2020).
+Here is our Covid-19 risk assessment and procedure document, to be reviewed and amended as information changes.
+Last reviewed 28 may 2021 .

 Covid-19 mitigation risk assessments and procedures.